 I have been on a quest to help others thrive for more than 25 years.
 I have collaborated within a variety of professional and educational environments, from public and private schools, universities, private practice to remote health care settings.
 I shifted to remote delivery of services after a temporary move to Connecticut in 2016.
 Like any good life-upending transition, it became an opportunity to develop new expertise in telehealth and the tools to deliver high quality care to clients from a distance.
 I had no idea how important these skills would become!
 Having returned to the Atlanta area in 2022, I continue to offer telehealth therapy and assessment services, but I have also resumed in-person options.

 I am a licensed psychologist in Georgia, a Florida telehealth provider, a PSYPACT credentialed psychologist, a trained C&P examiner, and a certified school psychologist.
 I am an eternal learner and advocate for evidence-based practices in mental health because they work; it is not magic, and you can learn these, too.
-I can’t help it if I get overly excited about neuroplasticity and the ability make physical changes in the brain by practicing new habits!
+I can’t help getting overly excited about neuroplasticity and the ability make physical changes in the brain by practicing new habits!
 That is amazing and empowering.
 We are so much more capable than we give ourselves credit for.
 I tend to be straightforward, structured, and down-to-earth in my approach.
 I have a holistic view of mental health informed by training as a yoga instructor, mindfulness teacher, self-compassion training and a long-standing meditation practice.
 I also view functioning through a developmental framework informed by years as an adjunct professor teaching lifespan developmental psychology to college students.